-All M.A. degree programs require the successful completion of the M.A.
-Clinical Qualifying Examination.
-The Psy.D. degree program requires successful completion of the Doctoral Written Qualifying Examination (for those students who were admitted prior to Fall 2006) or the Community Service Capstone Paper (for those students who were admitted Fall 2006 and after) and the Doctoral Clinical Qualifying Examinations.
-Two attempts at qualifying examinations are permitted.
-Students who do not pass the Doctoral Written Oualifying Examination (WOE) or Community Service Capstone Paper (CSCP) after the first attempt are referred to their academic advisor to review feedback from the faculty evaluators of the examination and develop a plan for re-taking the examination.
-Students who fail the WOE or CSCP a second time may be referred to the Student Comprehensive Evaluation Committee or face immediate dismissal from their program(s).
-Students who fail the M.A.
-Clinical Qualifying Examination or the Doctoral Clinical Qualifying Examination the first time are referred for review by the Student Comprehensive Evaluation Committee or face immediate dismissal from their program and Adler School.
-Students who fail on the second attempt for either examination are subject to immediate dismissal.
+All M.A. degree programs require the successful completion of the Master's Clinical Qualifying Examination.
+The Psy.D. degree program requires successful completion of the Community Service Capstone Paper and the assessment and intervention sections of the Doctoral Clinical Qualifying Examinations.
+Students, who do not pass the Community Service Capstone Paper (CSCP) after the first attempt, are referred to their academic advisor to review feedback from the faculty evaluators of the examination and develop a plan for re-taking the examination.
+Students, who fail the CSCP a second time, may be referred to the Student Comprehensive Evaluation Committee or face immediate dismissal from their program(s).
+Students, who fail the Master's Clinical Qualifying Examination or the Doctoral Clinical Qualifying Examination the first time, are referred for review by the Student Comprehensive Evaluation Committee or face immediate dismissal from their program and Adler School.
+Students, who fail on the second attempt for either examination, are subject to immediate dismissal.